aman4aug2011/virtualKeyboard/README.md

 # virtualKeyboard
 This program describes working of a virtual keyboard.

-Built:
+Build:
-1. To built the program, GCC compiler is required with C++ 11 support.
+1. To build the program, GCC compiler is required with C++ 11 support.
 2. Use the following command to build: g++ virtualKeyboardWindows.cpp -o run -std=c++11

 Run: